LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 		- https://www.reddit.com/r/ManjaroLinux/comments/fpydtg/pipewire_process_consuming_almost_all_of_my_ram/
 - **Dishonesty**
 	- They claim to have their own repository, but it is just the Arch repository delayed for a couple of weeks.
 	- In their [website](https://manjaro.org/): ```Manjaro is not a consumer-oriented operating system.
-You have full control and you will not be prevented from breaking your own installation [...]``` They tell you that you have full control of the system, which is not true because you cannot use other init systems for example, since they have been deprecated
+You have full control and you will not be prevented from breaking your own installation [...]``` They tell you that you have full control of the system, which is not true because you cannot use other init systems for example, since they have been deprecated:
 		- https://forum.manjaro.org/t/manjaro-openrc-will-be-discontinued/28387
 # Future plans